 For weeks thereafter, I was hip-deep in rhetoric about “access to capital” and, even more misleadingly, minority vendor growth rates.
 You could put together tables suggesting that the rate of growth in spending on minority vendors since, say, 1983 represented a Silicon-Valley-type opportunity.
 Never mind that this was not a function of increased minority-vendor competence but of the government thumb pressing harder and harder on the scale.
 Throw in mumbo jumbo about “high-yield/low-beta” and you had the makings of a successful alternative investment.

 Of course, like Albert Speer writing from Spandau, I must confess now that I enjoyed moments of lucidity.
 One of the members of my team had been a senior member of the JP Morgan Enron deal team.
 He was based on the East Coast and had the job of actually structuring our Rube Goldberg mechanism.

 He would fly in for sloshy dinners, where I ribbed him that few professionals had two opportunities single-handedly to destroy the American economy within a five-year period, and that he’d better make this one count.
 He would then speculate in more and more horrific yet somehow hilarious detail about the infrastructure consequences of minority contractor growth.
 Yes, we were bad, but this is how men sometimes talk in the capital markets.
 After two drinks they revel in their cleverness and their parasitism.

 The City of Chicago awards hundreds of millions worth of minority vendor contracts every year, and wanted to be the test case.
 We lined up Fortune 500s and eager borrowers, but there were many layers of sign-offs before we could launch.

 In Chicago there is a particular law firm that is not the best or biggest law firm in the city (though they are easily in the top ten in both categories) but that nonetheless dominates securitization.
 I decline to identify the law firm out of a healthy respect for their litigation department.
 At any rate, they were the final gate-keepers on the deal, and I thought we had a stacked deck.
 The partner in charge of their securitization practice was: (a) female, and (b) a prominent fund-raiser for Barack Obama’s 2004 Senate campaign.
 I found myself on a conference call with that partner, my Enron expat, and Fatemeh.
 We went through our unstoppable pitch about how we could get “5-7x” (a lump sum of five to seven times the annual contract revenues) for our minority vendors.
 She stopped me.

 “So the goal is to get them a pile of cash upfront?”
 This was easier than I’d anticipated.
 “In a word, yes.”

 In the next moment, I heard the voice of the market itself; which may as well have been the voice of God.

-“I am not going to hand hundreds of millions of dollars to these scumbags
+“I am not going to hand hundreds of millions of dollars to these scumbags.”

 Fatemeh momentarily went into catatonia.
 I was blindsided.
 I had never before heard anyone speak so candidly about preferred minority vendors.
 But in a moment, it was blindingly obvious.
 Most of the minority vendors were not really entrepreneurs interested in building businesses though “access to capital.”
 They were looking, quite literally, for a pay-off.
 Hand them the pay-off up-front and the vendors would disappear, or the money would disappear, or both.
 The markets, even in the form of this cultural Marxist, intuited this fundamental reality.

 Fatemeh recovered sufficiently to gasp that the partner had referred to minorities as “scumbags.”
 The partner, in a way that would have been overwhelmingly refreshing had it not dashed my short-term career hopes, did not back off.
 There was little more to say; the conversation ended.
 The project was still-born.
 There were many other lawyers in the city of Chicago, but in this most political of cities, to make a new kind of deal work, we needed the green light from this lawyer from this firm, and she courageously withheld it.
 She is an unsung heroine of the bond markets.

 In my view, the lesson from this episode is that what race realists mistake for elite psychosis about minorities is actually elite cognitive dissonance.
 They chant the mantra that minorities are wonderful, irreplaceable, and invaluable.
 Yet the persistence of the “access to capital” problem suggests that somewhere out there is a core rationality that resists reprogramming.
 At some level, the markets realize that giving these darlings a lot of money is not a good investment.

 We took a run at one or two other ideas including the deliciously conceived “diversity-linked-notes.”
 I won’t go into detail, but the idea of “linked notes” is to hedge against a known risk.
 In our case, it was the risk of losing the benefits that come from diversity.
 However, in order to engineer financial protection against loss of a valuable asset, the asset has to be valued.
 We had to know how much diversity was worth.

 CFOs squirmed trying to articulate the positive balance sheet impact of diversity.
 It was funny watching them; after such meetings, an increasingly cynical Fatemeh would laugh uncontrollably.
 She was starting to understand how America worked.

 We kept running into the same wall: Corporations loved minorities; the marketplace hated them.
 I suspect the dichotomy was due to differences in who gets compensated.
 Corporate actors could expect bonuses for increasing minority participation; financial gatekeepers anticipated losses on investments in minorities.

 Fatemeh was jettisoned in relatively short order after it became clear we couldn’t make money on diversity, but this was the best thing that could have happened to her.
 She formed her own conference company, which extorted large sums from Chicago-based corporations to hold pro-minority Nuremburg rallies.
 She fulfilled at least one lifetime dream by snagging Bill Clinton to speak at one of her conferences.
 Harriet Beecher Stowe was unavailable.
 My Enron expat was eventually accepted back into the fraternity of structured finance.